dportik/dadi_pipeline/README.md

 ![Rounds](https://github.com/dportik/dadi_pipeline/blob/master/Two_Population_Pipeline/Older_2D_Pipelines/2D_Pipeline_v1/NoMig_Zoom.png)

-If several independent runs for this model each converge on similar log-likelihood scores in the fourth round, you can be mostly confident that analyses are not getting trapped on local optima.
+If several independent runs for this model each converge on similar log-likelihood scores in the fourth round, you can be mostly confident that analyses are not getting trapped on local optima, and that the true log-likelihood has been obtained.

 ## Caveats: